-As part of environmental review, the Nevada Department of Transportation needed to evaluate the historical significance of more than 1,400 properties in downtown Reno to comply with Section 106 of the National Historic Preservation Act.
+As part of environmental review, the Nevada Department of Transportation (NDOT) needed to evaluate the historical significance of more than 1,400 properties in downtown Reno to comply with Section 106 of the National Historic Preservation Act.
 Known as the “Spaghetti Bowl,” the area of potential effects for the U.S. Highway 395/I-80/I-580 interchange project contained six subdivisions constructed after World War II.

 NDOT needed National Register evaluations competed on an expedited schedule, which meant our team had to streamline the necessary work.
 Our expertise in postwar residential history and architecture greatly assisted in meeting NDOT’s tight schedule.